SeekingFor/jfniki/readme.txt

 Look at http://127.0.0.1:8083 with your web browser.

-Click on the "View" Configuration link and set the "FMS Private SSK" and "FMS name" fields.
+Follow the "Quick Start" instructions.

-If you want you can use the "Export" button on the Configuration page to export your configuration to a file.
+Once you have successfully set the configuration, use the "Export" button on the Configuration page to export your configuration to a file.

-Once you've done that you can start the script with the saved configuration. i.e.:
+Then you can start the script with the saved configuration. i.e.:

 ./script/jfniki.sh path_to_your_saved_config